 Every successful process begins with a foundation, a base upon which an entire strategy is built to reach the established goal.
 Without a strong foundation, the whole system could crumble, leaving you scrambling trying to pick up the pieces.
 When it comes to selling your home, it could be a long road to travel, often losing money along the way.

 The problem is, many consumers take this into their own hands and try traveling the FSBO road; you can learn more here as to why that hardly ever works out.
 Even when hiring a real estate agent, they feel as though they can get more for their home than the other homes in the neighborhood.
 In their minds, it’s justifiable.
-They’ve put so much into remodeling and upgrading their home, anything less than what they believe is a fair price just won’t cut it.
+They’ve put so much into remodeling and upgrading their home, like installing a conservatory similar to what Leka Roofs offer and anything less than what they believe is a fair price just won’t cut it.

 I can sympathize with them, but it still doesn’t change the fact that, besides hiring the right agent, the price you list your home for is going to be the most important factor in determining whether it sells.
 In truth, those two components go hand-in-hand.